The fall 2024 application priority deadline for admission to the MA program is Monday, January 15, 2024.

-- Clarify your interest in our program specifically, making note of people at Roski you might want to work with.
+- Clarify your interest in our program specifically, making note of people at Roski with whom you might want to work.

-- Outline any anomalies in your academic or professional record, gaps in your timeline, shifts in interest over your studies and work so that we know where you’re coming from.
+- Outline any anomalies in your academic or professional record, gaps in your timeline, shifts in interest over your studies and work so that we may better understand your background.

 - Make note of particular pressures or experiences that might have informed your life and studies and/or work in the arts.